bormaxi8080/starred/README.md

 - [cmars/snyk-security-scanner-plugin](https://github.com/cmars/snyk-security-scanner-plugin) - Test and monitor your projects for vulnerabilities with Jenkins.
 This plugin is officially maintained by Snyk.
 - [MrNeuronix/BetaFace](https://github.com/MrNeuronix/BetaFace) - Java API to BetaFace.com
 - [apache/activemq](https://github.com/apache/activemq) - Mirror of Apache ActiveMQ
-- [Stirling-Tools/Stirling-PDF](https://github.com/Stirling-Tools/Stirling-PDF) - locally hosted web application that allows you to perform various operations on PDF files
+- [Stirling-Tools/Stirling-PDF](https://github.com/Stirling-Tools/Stirling-PDF) - #1 Locally hosted web application that allows you to perform various operations on PDF files
 - [OWASP/wrongsecrets](https://github.com/OWASP/wrongsecrets) - Vulnerable app with examples showing how to not use secrets
 - [vaticle/typedb](https://github.com/vaticle/typedb) - TypeDB: the polymorphic database powered by types
 - [PlentyBugs/NetCracker-Project](https://github.com/PlentyBugs/NetCracker-Project) - We're developing this project as part of the Netcracker training center.
 Its main goal is to create a portal for organizing hackathons, where the organizer can create them simply and quickly, the part